v0.28 🌳

 Calls to limit cell phone use in schools and put warning labels on social media platforms are gaining momentum as concerns about youth mental health continue to grow.
 US Surgeon General Dr. Vivek Murthy has described the youth mental health crisis as the defining public health challenge of our time [67d57a69].

-In Washington State, Representative Stephanie McClintock has spearheaded a bill to restrict cell phone use in schools.
-The bill aims to implement these restrictions by the start of the 2027-2028 school year.
+In Washington State, Representative Stephanie McClintock has spearheaded a bill to restrict cell phone use in schools, aiming for implementation by the start of the 2027-2028 school year.
 While the bill passed the House Education Committee, it stalled in Appropriations.
 However, McClintock plans to reintroduce the bill with confidence that it will pass this time [67d57a69].

 In addition to restricting cell phone use, there is also a push for warning labels on social media platforms.
 Dr. Murthy believes that warning labels can increase awareness and change behavior.
 However, implementing warning labels would require legislation from the US Congress.
 Lawmakers have accused platforms like Facebook, Instagram, TikTok, and Snapchat of causing harm to young people, including negative body image promotion, vulnerability to online bullies and predators, and shortened attention spans [43551d2f].